hidakatsuya/prawn-emoji/README.md

 ## Usage

-In order to run the following code, you will need to place both [DejaVuSans.ttf](http://sourceforge.net/projects/dejavu/) and [ipag.ttf](http://ipafont.ipa.go.jp/old/ipafont/download.html) in the same directory as the script file.
+In order to run the following code, you need to place both [DejaVuSans.ttf](http://sourceforge.net/projects/dejavu/) and [ipag.ttf](http://ipafont.ipa.go.jp/old/ipafont/download.html) in the same directory as the script file.

 ```ruby
 require 'prawn'